Quantum Fiber is the obvious standout with fast, reliable service, but Cox also serves up decent deals on cable internet service.

 Cox offers fast, reliable internet speeds, and service is available in most U.S. cities—two big pluses!
 On the downside, its prices tend to be higher than competitors unless you bundle—and you’re on the hook for self-installation, router rental, and data overage charges.
 So, if you’ve been dying to get a landline again, that could work out for you.

-Quantum Fiber’s service reliability is strong, but it really stands out in dollar value, with plans offering 940Mbps going for just $75 a month.
+Quantum Fiber’s service reliability is strong, but it really stands out in dollar value, with prices starting at $45 per month and speeds up to 940Mbps download speeds.
 But, and it’s a big one, Quantum Fiber is only offered in parts of the West, Midwest, and Florida.

 Both struggle with customer service, but that’s to be expected until we outfit every inch of planet Earth with the greatest fiber network ever invented.
 Until then, if you happen to be in Quantum Fiber’s service areas, it’s the way to go.
 But for sheer accessibility reasons, Cox is ahead of the game.